 What is a dental implant?

-- The implant body that is inserted into the bone of the jaw.
-The implant body is usually screw-like and is made of pure titanium, a titanium alloy or zirconia, which is all ceramic.
+- The dental implant body that is inserted into the bone of the jaw.
+The dental implant body is usually screw-like and is made of pure titanium, a titanium alloy or zirconia, which is all ceramic.
 The implant body typically is hollow in the middle, which helps retain the future crown that will be paired with it.

 - The fabricated crown that will act as a replacement for the tooth.
 The crown can be made of metal, porcelain fused to metal, or all ceramic.

 - The abutment, an intermediate piece, to connect the crown to the implant.
 The abutment is a customizable piece that can be made of titanium, gold alloy, or a combination of titanium and all ceramic crown.

 As with any surgery, you should expect some amount of discomfort immediately following the dental implant placement.
 This ranges from mild to moderate in most cases and many patients easily regulate their pain with over the counter pain relievers such as acetaminophen or ibuprofen.
 If needed we can prescribe a stronger pain medication.